-Connecting Airtable with Mesa
+Connect Airtable with MESA

-Locating your Base & Table
+Locate your Base & Table

-Locating your Record ID
+Locate your Record ID

-Updating Tokens in Mesa
+Update Tokens in MESA

-Retrieving fields from your Airtable Table
+Retrieve fields from your Airtable Table

 If no fields appear or if the fields are missing, make sure you have at least one record in your Airtable table with a value in each column.

-Sending data with different field types
+Send data with different field types

-When using Mesa's Token feature, you will want to make sure that the data (that represents each token) matches Airtable's expected format.
-When the data does not match Airtable's expectations, your automation will fail.
-Here is an example of a failed automation due to some formatting issues.
+When using MESA's Token feature, you will want to make sure that the data (that represents each token) matches Airtable's expected format.
+When the data does not match Airtable's expectations, your workflow will fail.

 Unsupported field types

-Currently the following field types are unsupported in Mesa and will not be added to the Mesa interface:
+Currently, the following field types are unsupported in MESA and will not be added to the MESA interface.

 - Multiple Select